infernodragon456/Computer_Graphics_Assignments/README.md

 # 2D Platformer Game

-A simple 2D platformer game built with Python and OpenGL where you navigate through floating platforms to collect keys while avoiding falling into water.
+A simple 2D platformer game built with Python and OpenGL where you navigate through floating platforms to collect keys while avoiding falling into water and enemies.

 ## Installation